-With a delay of two or three weeks we take a second attempt to visit Kaokoland together with Conny & Tommy.
-The lonely region in the far north-western reaches of Namibia to the border of Angola is a special adventure not only for 4×4 travellers.
-Fully equipped with food, water and diesel and with an eye to a rain-free weather forecast we leave to Kaokoland from Opuwo.
+Postponed is not abandoned – according to this motto, after a delay of two or three weeks, we are now making our second attempt to visit Kaokoland together with Conny & Tommy.
+The lonely stretch of land in the north-west of Namibia towards the border with Angola is a special travel adventure for off-roaders and for us.
+Fully equipped with food, water and diesel and with a confident look at the rain-free weather forecast, we set off from Opuwo.

 MIDWAY THROUGH HOARUSIB RIVER

-Yet we have doubts whether our planned route will work.
+We still can’t be sure that our planned route will work without problems.
 The rainy season has destroyed parts of the pads, and the rivers might be still too wet or the ground too soft to cross.
-Our extensive tour will take twelve days and more than thousand kilometres around one of the most untouched areas of Namibia.
+Our extensive tour will take twelve days and more than thousand kilometres around one of the most natural areas of Namibia.

 The recommended maximum speed of 60 km/h on pad D3707 seems to be very ambitious to us.
-Within the next 91 kilometres to the west of Opuwo we work on our first project of road construction.
+Already 91 kilometres west of Opuwo we work on our first project of road construction.
 There is still quite a lot of water in Hoarusib River.
-The sandy ground is way too soft for our heavy tons.
-So let’s build a road with the big stones around us.
+The sandy ground is way too soft for our trucks weighing several tons each.
+With large stones lying around, we build a road through the ford, suitable for our track width.

 Tommy is the first testing the stability of our do-it-yourself road.
-It looks dramatic when the big MAN bents forward into the ford.
+It looks dramatic when the big MAN leans low over into the ford.

 After all we enjoy a bath in the river, the sun and the marvellous scenery at Hoarusib River.